Codeuraxe/Dev/src/content/work/bloom-box.md

 ---
-title: Mediatek86 - en cours d'édition
+title: MediatekDocuments - en cours d'édition
 publishDate: 2019-12-01 00:00:00
 img: /assets/mediatekdoc.PNG
 img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background